Tokyo Shin-Kiba 1st Ring

 Super Battle FMW have booked another show for May 25, 2018 at the Ibaraki Mito Citizen Gym Sub Arena with pretty much the same roster they used in April as well as Tetsuhiro Kuroda.

 The A-Team held their 1st Year Anniversary show on April 13, 2018 at the Tokyo Kitazawa Town Hall where they announced a crowd of 294 fans for the show.
-The main event would be the WEW Openweight belt that they created nearly a year ago which they are now referring to as the New WEW World Title and continue lineage of the old title that Kanemura had would be given to the winner of the main event of Daisaku Shimoda against The Blue Shark with Shimoda getting the win at 12 minutes, 28 seconds after hitting Shark with 3 Backdrop Suplexs.
-Kintaro Kanemura was originally suppose to attend the show to hand Shimoda the title did not show as he also did not show for the Super Battle FMW shows in Aomori a week earlier so Kim Duk who worked for W*ING was the one that handed the title to Shimoda but afterwards got on the mic and challenged Shimoda for a shot at it which was taken more of a joke due to Duk's age.
+The main event would be the WEW Openweight belt that they created nearly a year ago which they are now referring to as the New WEW World Title and continue lineage of the old title that Kanemura had would be given to the winner of the main event of Daisaku Shimoda against The Blue Shark with Shimoda getting the win at 12 minutes, 28 seconds after hitting Shark with three Backdrop Suplexs.
+Kintaro Kanemura was originally suppose to attend the show to hand Shimoda the title did not show as he also did not show for the Super Battle FMW shows in Aomori a week earlier so Kim Duk who worked for W*ING was the one that handed the title to Shimoda but afterwards got on the mic and challenged Shimoda for a shot at it.
 Shimoda's daughter came in the ring to celebrate with her father as all the wrestlers got in the ring and ended the show doing the Team No Respect dance.
 Raiden who had started off as one of Onita's undercard wrestlers who has transferred over to the A-Team defeated Akira Jo to win the WEW Jr. Heavyweight Title in the semi-main event at 9 minutes, 2 seconds with a Diving Body Press.
 Daisuke Ikeda and HASEGAWA defended their WEW Tag Team Titles against Brahman Shu and Kei with the match originally getting thrown out at 2 minutes, 12 seconds before the match would get a restart and HASEGAWA would win the second match at 10 minutes, 40 seconds after delivering a Foot stomp to Kei for the win to successfully defend their WEW Tag Team Titles.
 Tatsuhito Takaiwa defeated Masaru Kameda at 10 minutes, 42 seconds with a Death Valley Bomb.
 Tomohiko Hashimoto's 18th Year Anniversary match had him team with Hi69 and Gota Ihashi team up to defeat Kohei Sato, Nobutaka Moribe, and Keisuke Okuda when Hashimoto pinned Okuda at 11 minutes, 16 seconds with the XCT.
 Minoru Tanaka, Masamune, and Lion Fujiwara defeated Rion Mizuki, Keiichi Sato, and Takumi Sakurai when Fujiwara made Sakurai submit at 12 minutes, 38 seconds with the Wakigatame.
 Chikara defeated Toshiaki Terao at 8 minutes, 34 seconds with a Backdrop and the opening match had Hazard and Naoshi Sano defeat Kurone Shimizu and Shocker when Hazard pinned Shimizu at 10 minutes, 18 seconds with a Tombstone Piledriver.

 Kintaro Kanemura's ING promotion which stands for Independent Next Generation will be holding its debut show at the Tokyo Meguro Rockmaykan which is a 250 person standing room concert hall so there will no seats for this show.
 The main event will be Masato Tanaka going up against Chikara and the semi-main event will be Hideki Hosaka against Raito Shimizu.
 Tetsuhiro Kuroda will take on WWS's MASAMI and the opening match will be Yuji Hino and Kotaro Suzuki against Kazushi Miyamoto and Gajo.
 Ricky Fuji's band will also be playing during this show.